nedelec/cytosim-2017/tutorials/tutorial1.md

 4. In the console type `./play live` and press `enter`.
 This will start a live simulation, that will read its instructions from `config.cym`.

 At any time, you can restart the simulation by pressing `z` on the keyboard.
 This should also be done if you change the configuration file, e.g. as you progress through the tutorial.
 The configuration file `config.cym` for Cytosim is a plain text file, and should be edited using a PLAIN text editor.
-You can use TextEdit, Geany or download TextMate; but do not use Word or Pages.
+You can use TextEdit, Geany, TextMate or any 'text code' editor, but do not use MS Word or Pages.

-# Step 1 - The configuration file
+## Step 1 - The configuration file

-Cytosim reads a single configuration file, and executes the commands in the natural order, from top to bottom.
+Cytosim reads a single configuration file, and executes its commands in the natural order, from top to bottom.
 By default, the configuration file is named `config.cym`.
 Let's start with a minimal configuration file.
 A square "cell" is defined, but it is kept empty.
 It is simulated for 1 second, and nothing happens.